shipreq/shipreq/plan.md

 * From ideas.md:
     TODOs due to MF intersection problems.
     where/how to store intersection problems?
+    Neither loose nor in-req incmps seem to be enough for intersection probs.

 * Work out issues with subreqs.

+* Reqs around min/max time auto-save bounds.
+Not too quick, don't wait too long.

+* Reqs for undo.
+Undo(undo)?
+Have to pull MF-17 into phase 2 scope...
+  - Connection problems.
+  - Validation problems.
+(Eg. cyclic structs, etc.)
+    Delayed saving probably fine but validation is better asap.
+  - Knockon effects such as add/del/reind step handled how?
+    Am I conflating saving + history concerns with multi-user anti-conflict concerns?
+Seems like it.
+  - Actually MF-17 shouldn't be a problem until there are multiple users (in a single-user ctx it only affects multiple tabs).
+Maybe simplest would be best until phase 3?
+Consider history reqs for data structures but whack save buttons on things and/or auto-save (LL-reqs) where appropriate for now.
+    UX inconsistency but maybe ok short-term, changability cost shouldn't be high.

+* Maybe its time to revisit the UX book(s).